Ancestral Reconstruction using Discrete Phylogeography

 The number of estimated transitions

-can count the number of branches in a tree or a set of trees that have a certain state at the parent and another at the node.
+To visualize how the location states change through the phylogeny, you can use the StateTransitionCounter tool, which counts the number of branches in a tree or a set of trees that have a certain state at the parent and another state at the node.

 $BEAST2_PATH/bin/applauncher StateTransitionCounter -burnin 10 -in h5n1_with_trait.trees -tag location -out stc.out